devls/Xi2/README.md

 Xi2
 ===

-Xi2 is the 'spritual' successor Xi Framework (https://bitbucket.org/cbass/xi-framework).
+Xi2 is the 'spritual' successor of the Xi Framework (https://bitbucket.org/cbass/xi-framework).

-The Xi Framework is designed to be an Abstraction-oriented Framework built around object-instances to control the lifecycle of a HTTP Request.
+The Xi Framework AND Xi2 is designed to be an Abstraction-oriented Framework built around object-instances to control the lifecycle of a HTTP Request.

+Static '''methods''' other than use for factories are frowned upon.

 Features
 ====